 Insulin Access and Affordability

 The most common drug prescribed for diabetes is insulin.
-For many individuals with diabetes, insulin can be essential for survival as their bodies either don't produce enough insulin or none.
+For many individuals with diabetes, insulin can be essential for survival as their bodies are unable to produce enough, or sometimes any, insulin.
 From 2017 to 2022, insulin costs have increased by 24%.
 In another study, the U.S. was the highest in both utilization and price compared to 34 other OECD countries

 Recently, the federal government established the Inflation Reduction Act, which caps the monthly copayment for insulin at $35 for Medicare beneficiaries.
 Within the first few months of its passage, data showed an increase in insulin fills for individuals on Medicare, while fill rates for patients ineligible for Medicare declined during the same time frame.
 According to a recent study, insulin affordability remains a struggle for many patients impacting insulin adherence and contribute to higher hospitalization rates.